ArielTM/pyWire/README.md

 - It should be easy to use and access data in protocols.
 - It should be easy to install and run - I would prefer to rely on as few other libraries as possible. at some point I would like to get rid of the current dependency on lxml as well.
 - Let wireshark do all the hard work, do not add code that parse protocols by itself in this library.

+If you wish to contact the author with requests or suggestions, you may send mail to: pywire.sniffer@gmail.com